vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **5.** The priest Ryōi Oshō,[^195] who retired from the Daijōji Temple in the province of Kaga, resided at the Sōjuan hermitage in Kitayama before moving from Kaga.
 When cleaning duties were conducted at the Sōjuan, Gyōjaku Oshō[^196] took care of the upper room in the meditation hall.
 Also, Setsumon Oshō, now retired at the Ten’yuji Temple, took a *yukata*197 to Kaion Oshō.
 He refused to accept it, saying that it was too pristine and didn’t suit him, and that he wanted Setsumon’s old clothes instead.
 The upper hall was newly constructed before Suigan Oshō[^198] moved into Sōjuan.
 Ryōi plastered the walls himself to welcome Suigan with the room fully ready.
 Such an undertaking meets with Buddha’s biddings.
 The hermitage where Ryōi stayed in Kitayama Kurotsuchibaru after his retirement was called Chōyōken.
 Following an agreement made on the nineteenth day of the fourth month, second year of Shōtoku \(1712\) to succeed the temple, it was renamed to Sōjuan.[^199]

+[^195]: Ryōi was the eleventh priest at the Kōdenji Temple who guided Jōchō in taking his Buddhist vows.
+They resided together at the Sōanji hermitage after Mitsushige’s death.
+He became the head priest of the Daijōji Temple in 1709, and moved back to the Sōjuan in 1714.

+[^196]: Gyōjaku became the head priest of the Kōdenji Temple after Ryōi.

+[^198]: The sixteenth priest of the Kōdenji Temple.

 ___________

+[^199]: See Book 2-55 and Book 2-87.

 **6.** “Dreams are a prophetic reflection of one’s nature.
 Sometimes I dream of being slain or committing *seppuku*.
 My heart becomes ever more gallant as I experience being killed in my dreams.”
 His dream on the twenty-seventh day of the fifth month was like this.[^200]

 ___________

+[^200]: 1713.

 **7.** To summarize the essence of samuraihood, first and foremost the warrior must be devoted body and soul to his lord.
 In addition, he must internalize the virtues of wisdom \(*chi*\), compassion \(*jin*\), and courage \(*yū*\).
 Although it may seem impossible to embody these three virtues, it really is easy.
 To nurture wisdom simply requires listening to others.
 Immeasurable knowledge comes from this.
 Compassion is for the sake of others.
 It is opting to do good things for other people rather than through selfish motives.
 Courage is found through “gritting one’s teeth.”
 That is to say, gritting one’s teeth and charging forth without concern for the consequences.
 There is no higher mind-set than this.